Princess Yachts: Partnership with BAR Technologies and Pininfarina

 In January 2018, Princess Yachts announced they were partnering with BAR Technologies to create a new yacht, the Princess R Class, to be launched later in 2018(3).
 BAR Technologies, founded by Ben Ainslie, is a team of naval architects and engineers formed to use the skills and experience built up by the British yacht racing team, Land Rover BAR.

-The new yacht is fully carbon fibre and features Princess’ Active Foil System, resulting in Princess’ fastest yacht to date.
+The yacht was fully carbon fibre and featured Princess’ Active Foil System, resulting in Princess’ fastest yacht to date.
 Princess also collaborated with Italian design house, Pininfarina to create the R Class' carbon-fibre monocoque hull, enhancing the boat's aerodynamics.

-During its development stage, the R Class has been covered in dazzle camouflage to confuse the eye and help conceal its design from competitors.
+During its development stage, the R Class was covered in dazzle camouflage to confuse the eye and help conceal its design from competitors.
 The camouflage was created by Katie Sheppard, a student at the Plymouth College of Art, who won a competition to design the pattern.